pingcap/tidb-dev-guide/src/understand-tidb/mvcc-garbage-collection.md

 ### GC Prepare

-When a GC workflow is triggered, we are facing another issue, find out the data that can be cleaned up.
+When a GC workflow is triggered, we are facing another issue - find out the data that can be cleaned up.

 Since TiDB follows SI isolation level, all reads performed in a transaction should get the result from the same timestamp, if not so, there will be consistency and repeatable read issues.
-Besides, we do not hope that the garbage data is cleanup once after it's not used, in some misoperations, recovery is important.
+Besides, we don't want that the garbage data is cleanup once after it's not used.
+Because recovery is important when misoperations.
 That means before starting a GC round, there are [many checks](https://github.com/pingcap/tidb/blob/v5.2.1/store/gcworker/gc_worker.go#L362-L393).

 ```go
 func (w *GCWorker) checkPrepare(ctx context.Context) (bool, uint64, error) {